 A Chinese Medicine Perspective on Endometriosis

 In Chinese Medicine, health is seen as a balance of Qi (vital energy), Blood, Yin, and Yang.
 When these elements are disrupted, symptoms such as pain and inflammation may arise.
-Endometriosis is often associated with several underlying patterns, including:
+Endometriosis is often associated with several underlying patterns, some common patterns include:

 Liver Qi Stagnation – Stress and emotional strain may contribute to pain and tension.